-The applicant must be a son, daughter, grandson, granddaughter, brother or sister of a Regular Member as defined in the By-Laws of the NYCD Emerald Society Inc. The applicant’s sponsor must be a member of the Society in good standing at the time of the application is made, and for two consecutive years before January 1st of the year in which the examination is to be held.
+The Applicant must be a son, daughter, grandson, granddaughter, sibling (brother or sister), niece, or nephew of a Regular Member as defined in the By-Laws of the NYCD Emerald Society Inc. In addition, the Applicant’s sponsor must be a member of the Society in good standing at the time the application, and for two consecutive years before January 1 of the year to the 2023 examination.
 Exception, a member of NYCD who has joined the Emerald Society within one year and who otherwise meets the requirements stated may be considered eligible.

 One scholarship award of $1250 (1 to 6 applicants)

 Two scholarship awards of $1250 (7 applicants or more)